 “I feel like a headless demon might walk through those trees with a machete and kill us,” Dave said.

-“That would be awesome!
-I would love to die right now,” I declared.
+“That would be awesome!”
+I declared.

 “You would be okay with dying,” Dave said incredulously.